mars-mgh/sat_california/README.md

 |**tot_num_both_benchmark**|*float64*|SAT|The total number of students who met the benchmark of both Evidence-Based Reading & Writing (ERW) and Math|
 |**pct_both_benchmark**|*float64*|SAT|The percent of students who met the benchmark of both Evidence-Based Reading & Writing (ERW) and Math|

+### Findings

+The general trend of students taking SAT in G12, is descending from the AY 2017-18, with a significant consistent drop in every county in 2018-19.

+Data show a negative trend in SAT performances over the three years analyzed.
+Also, students achieve higher scores in English Reading and Writing than in Math, but the negative trend described is equally affecting both sections of SAT.

+As this project addresses San Mateo Union High on wether to adopt a *free for all* SAT test policy, the project presents a series of analysis showing SAT performances in Discricts who adopted the policy vs San Mateo.

+* The participation in San Mateo Union High is between 40 to 60% in the three years examined.
+Districts offering SAT for free reach peaks of higher participation around year 2, but the increase does not appear to be consistent, dropping almost everywhere in the AY 2018-19.

+* About 80% of of students at San Mateo Union High have successfully met the benchmark over the examined period; in the districts offering the SAT for free performances are overall lower, and don't appear to be increasing over time.

 ### Conclusions

 ##### 1. Free SAT is not increasing participation